bambielli/bambielli.github.io/_posts/2016-03-09-sorting-algorithms.md

 tags: [algorithms, teaching]
 ---

-TIL the differences between a few different sorting algorithms: `selection sort`, `insertion sort`, and `merge sort`
+TIL (more like re-learned) the differences between a few basic sorting algorithms: `selection sort`, `insertion sort`, and `merge sort`

-This is more of a "*Today I Re-Learned*”...which still counts as learning!

 This week during class I introduced students to 3 sorting algorithms that could potentially appear on the AP exam: `selection sort`, `insertion sort`, and `merge sort`.
-Students are NOT required to know how to implement these algorithms (in java) on the exam, but should be familiar with how they work and what a collection will look like after N passes of the algorithm.
+Students are NOT required to know how to implement these algorithms (in java) on the exam, but should be familiar with how they work and what a collection will look like after 'n' passes of the algorithm.

 ### Teaching Techniques